eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Chart Visualization

 Integrates a chart visualization in the property shape area.
-You should setup a property shape with chart visualization as readOnly and showAlways.
+Shapes with an integrated chart are ALWAYS shown in read mode and NEVER shown in edit mode.

 Used Path: `shui:provideChartVisualization`